TonyXu214/learncpp/README.md

 Timing your code
 - First, make sure you’re using a release build target, not a debug build target.
 Debug build targets typically turn optimization off, and that optimization can have a significant impact on the results.
 For example, using a debug build target, running the above std::sort example on the author’s machine took 0.0235 seconds -- 33 times as long

+### Chapter 19
+Dynamic memory allocation with new and delete
+- C++ supports three basic types of memory allocation, of which you’ve already seen two.
+  - Static memory allocation happens for static and global variables.
+Memory for these types of variables is allocated once when your program is run and persists throughout the life of your program.
+  - Automatic memory allocation happens for function parameters and local variables.
+Memory for these types of variables is allocated when the relevant block is entered, and freed when the block is exited, as many times as necessary.
+  - Dynamic memory allocation is the topic of this article.
+- Third, most normal variables (including fixed arrays) are allocated in a portion of memory called the stack.
+  - small, 1mb
+- Dynamic memory allocation is a way for running programs to request memory from the operating system when needed.
+- This memory does not come from the program’s limited stack memory -- instead, it is allocated from a much larger pool of memory managed by the operating system called the heap.
+  - large, gbs
+- To allocate a single variable dynamically, we use the scalar (non-array) form of the new operator
+- The new operator creates the object using that memory, and then returns a pointer containing the address of the memory that has been allocated
+- Note that accessing heap-allocated objects is generally slower than accessing stack-allocated objects.
+Because the compiler knows the address of stack-allocated objects, it can go directly to that address to get a value.
+Heap allocated objects are typically accessed via pointer.
+This requires two steps: one to get the address of the object (from the pointer), and another to get the value.
+- When you dynamically allocate memory, you’re asking the operating system to reserve some of that memory for your program’s use.
+- Unlike static or automatic memory, the program itself is responsible for requesting and disposing of dynamically allocated memory.
+- When we are done with a dynamically allocated variable, we need to explicitly tell C++ to free the memory for reuse.
+For single variables, this is done via the scalar (non-array) form of the delete operator
+- The delete operator does not actually delete anything.
+It simply returns the memory being pointed to back to the operating system.
+The operating system is then free to reassign that memory to another application (or to this application again later)
+- Although it looks like we’re deleting a variable, this is not the case!
+The pointer variable still has the same scope as before, and can be assigned a new value just like any other variable
+- Note that deleting a pointer that is not pointing to dynamically allocated memory may cause bad things to happen
+- A pointer that is pointing to deallocated memory is called a dangling pointer.
+Dereferencing or deleting a dangling pointer will lead to undefined behavior
+- Set deleted pointers to nullptr unless they are going out of scope immediately afterward.
+- Consequently, the best practice is to check all memory requests to ensure they actually succeeded before using the allocated memory
+- Deleting a null pointer is okay, and does nothing.
+There is no need to conditionalize your delete statements.
+- Dynamically allocated memory stays allocated until it is explicitly deallocated or until the program ends (and the operating system cleans it up, assuming your operating system does that)
+- This is called a memory leak.
+Memory leaks happen when your program loses the address of some bit of dynamically allocated memory before giving it back to the operating system.
+- Memory leaks eat up free memory while the program is running, making less memory available not only to this program, but to other programs as well.
+Programs with severe memory leak problems can eat all the available memory, causing the entire machine to run slowly or even crash.
+Only after your program terminates is the operating system able to clean up and “reclaim” all leaked memory.

+Dynamically allocating arrays
+- Using the scalar version of delete on an array will result in undefined behavior, such as data corruption, memory leaks, crashes, or other problems
+- The answer is that array new[] keeps track of how much memory was allocated to a variable, so that array delete[] can delete the proper amount
+- A dynamic array functions identically to a decayed fixed array, with the exception that the programmer is responsible for deallocating the dynamic array via the delete[] keyword

+Destructors
+- A destructor is another special kind of class member function that is executed when an object of that class is destroyed

+Pointers to pointers and dynamic multidimensional arrays
+- We recommend avoiding using pointers to pointers unless no other options are available, because they’re complicated to use and potentially dangerous.
+It’s easy enough to dereference a null or dangling pointer with normal pointers — it’s doubly easy with a pointer to a pointer since you have to do a double-dereference to get to the underlying value!

+Void pointers
+- The void pointer, also known as the generic pointer, is a special type of pointer that can be pointed at objects of any data type!
+A void pointer is declared like a normal pointer, using the void keyword as the pointer’s type
+- Because a void pointer does not know what type of object it is pointing to, deleting a void pointer will result in undefined behavior.
+If you need to delete a void pointer, static_cast it back to the appropriate type first
+- It is not possible to do pointer arithmetic on a void pointer.
+This is because pointer arithmetic requires the pointer to know what size object it is pointing to, so it can increment or decrement the pointer appropriately
+- A void pointer is a pointer that can point to any type of object, but does not know what type of object it points to.
+A void pointer must be explicitly cast into another type of pointer to perform indirection.
+A null pointer is a pointer that does not point to an address.
+A void pointer can be a null pointer.
+- Thus, a void pointer refers to the type of the pointer, whereas a null pointer refers to the value (address) of the pointer.